Mayfair Witches: Casting

 In March 2022, Variety reported that Alexandra Daddario had been cast in the lead role of Dr. Rowan Fielding.
 Dan McDermott, president of entertainment and AMC Studios for AMC Networks, said "Alexandra is a singular talent who has lit up the screen in everything she's been in and we couldn't be happier to have her on board, leading the cast of a series that will be a centerpiece of an expanding Anne Rice universe on AMC+ and AMC.
 We found our Rowan and can't wait for her to meet viewers later this year".
 Harry Hamlin joined the cast that same month as patriarch Cortland Mayfair.
 In April 2022, AMC announced the casting of series regular Tongayi Chirisa as Ciprien Grieve, as well as Annabeth Gish as Deirdre Mayfair, Beth Grant as Carlotta Mayfair, Erica Gimpel as Ellie Mayfair and Jen Richards as Jojo, in recurring roles.
 In May 2022, Jack Huston was cast as Lasher, described as one of Rice's "most mysterious and sensual characters—a powerful, shape-shifting entity who has been bound to the Mayfair witches for hundreds of years."

 Alyssa Jirrels joined the second season as a series regular playing Rowan's cousin, Moira Mayfair.
 She is described as a mind reader, "who blames the family and Lasher for the death of her sister Tessa".
 Ted Levine was cast in a recurring guest starring role as Julien Mayfair, Cortland and Carlotta's father, and "a master manipulator".
 Thora Birch guest stars as Gifford Mayfair, "a self-deprecating tarot card reader".
 Ben Feldman was cast as Sam Larkin, the CEO of a genetics startup and Rowan's former boyfriend.
 In October 2025, Betsy Brandt joined the cast as new series regular for the third season.
 In November 2025, James Frain and Eliza Scanlen were cast as new series regulars for the third season.
+In December 2025, Omar Maskati joined the cast as a series regular for the third season.

 Filming

-Filming of first season of Mayfair Witches took place in New Orleans from April 25 to August 26, 2022.
+Filming of the first season of Mayfair Witches took place in New Orleans from April 25 to August 26, 2022.
 The second season was scheduled to film from January 29 to April 5, 2024.
-Filming for the third season began on October 20, 2025 and is scheduled to conclude on February 11, 2026 in Vancouver, British Columbia.
+Filming for the third season began on October 20, 2025, and concluded on February 20, 2026, in Vancouver, British Columbia.

 Release

 Like Interview with the Vampire, the series premiered on AMC+ and the AMC linear network, with intended releases announced for late 2022 and then January 5, 2023.
 The first season premiered on January 8, 2023, and consists of eight episodes.
 The second season premiered on January 5, 2025.
+The third season is scheduled to premiere in 2027.

 In Australia, ABC Television premiered the series on their free-to-air channel as well as streaming service ABC iview on May 5, 2023, along with Interview with the Vampire.